 SPSP awards recognize faculty who teach and mentor students in settings with and without social-personality Ph.D. programs, senior career contributors, mid-career scholars, early career researchers, authors of specific works, and others.
 Nominations for these awards will be open until June 1.

-SPSP's 19th Annual Convention will take place in Atlanta, Georgia from March 1-3, 2018.
+SPSP's 20th Annual Convention will take place in Portland, Oregon from February 7-9, 2019.
 The convention is a unique opportunity for over 3,500 educators, students, and personality and social psychologists to present, network and meet potential collaborators, and learn about the field’s most current research.
 SPSP members receive discounted convention registration, and over $10,000 in Teacher/Scholar travel awards support the participation of members who teach and work exclusively with undergraduate students.

 Search jobs in the Career Center for free!
 Click “Search Jobs” to search all listings by keyword, position, start date, date posted, and more.
 You can also sign up to receive twice-monthly emails with new jobs.